How to use your GP surgery well

 - You can see a nurse or doctor.
 Ask at reception about who is the best person to meet your need

-- Nurses and doctors are trained to a high standard and are experts in diagnosing illness and supporting people to manage their conditions.
-If needed, they can make appointments for people to see a specialist
+- Nurses and doctors are trained to a high standard.
+They’re experts in diagnosing illness and supporting people to manage their conditions.
+If needed, they can make appointments for you to see a specialist

 - You will be asked for personal information when you register

-- All the personal information you give to the doctor or nurse is confidential.
-This means that your health care won’t be discussed with anyone, including your family, without your permission
+- All your personal information that you give to the doctor or nurse is confidential.
+Your health care won’t be discussed with anyone, including your family, without your permission

 - The only time when a doctor or nurse is unable to keep your information private is in the unusual situation, for instance they may hear about a child or adult being in danger or at risk of serious harm